 Computerized Dynamic Posturography (CDP)

 Sensory stimulation therapy (SST)

-The author of this post is not a doctor, nor did she recieve any compensation or treatment for writing it.
-Liz is a TBI survivor that just wants to show others her unbiased opinion on what she has done in her treament so far and bring awareness about what is available to help others like her.
+The author of this post is not a doctor, nor did she receive any compensation or treatment for writing it.
+Liz is a TBI survivor that just wants to show others her unbiased opinion on what she treatments or therapies she has done in her healing journey so far and bring awareness about what is available to help others like her.